flashxwx/slay.py/README.md

 eu_server.open()
 ```

-To make one logic apply to multiple servers, please refer to the following codes:
+To make one logic apply to multiple connections, please refer to the following codes:
 ```python
 from slay import Connections, Socket